yassine-laguel/spqr/docs/index.rst

 where :math:`\text{CVAR}` denotes the superquantile, also called "conditional value at risk", "average value at risk" or "expected shortfall" and loss function :math:`L` is assumed to be provided by the user together with the dataset :math:`(X,y)`.

 We build oracles for the nonsmooth function phi and for a smoothed counterpart :math:`phi_mu`.
 Various first-order algorithms are proposed to minimise these 2 functions.
-Among these first order algorithms, one can find the Dual Averaging Method, Nesterov Accelerated Method or BFGS.
+Among these first order algorithms, one can find the Dual Averaging Method, Nesterov Accelerated Method or LBFGS.
 For instance, quantile regression and superquantile regression can be performed with this toolbox :

 .. image:: img/quantile_superquantile_reg-1.png
    :scale: 50 %